merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

                                 --resource nodes=40
 ```

 Let's talk a little more about the additional params listed above.
 You can read about the `--cluster` parameter in the [snakemake docummentation](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads).
 On our cluster, we use a wrapper for `qsub`, which we called `clusterize` in order to submit jobs (if you are not sure how to submit jobs to your cluster, ask your system admin).
 The `{log}` and `{threads}` arguments are part of the snakemake syntax, and you can learn about them from the snakemake docummentation.
 Briefly, `{threads}` is a wildcard that for each job submitted to the cluster will be replaced by the number of threads that you supplied in the config file for the specific rule (or the default number of threads that we set for that rule). `{log}` is a wildcard that will be replaced by the name of the log file that we set for each rule, unless you decided to change it, the log files would appear in your working directory under the directory `00_LOGS`.
+For more about running the workflows on a cluster refer to [this section](#running-the-workflow-on-a-cluster).

 Once you run this, you should see something like this: